16 out of 18 people found this review helpfulwrite a review of this game

 read more reviews for this game

 The GoodYou have to admire Square for trying to find solutions to the problems of an entire genre.
-No other Japanese RPG developer has ever felt the urge to experiment and reform as much as this one.
-There is a reason for the success of their flagship series in the West: they instinctively felt that the popular genre they worked in had some core issues, and went all the way with small inventions, gimmicks, and genuine artistic inspiration to make players forget them.
+No other Japanese RPG developer (if we disregard From Software, which never really followed the canons of the genre) has ever felt the urge to experiment and reform as much as this one.
+There is a reason for the success of their flagship series in the West: the developers instinctively understood that the popular genre they worked in had some core issues, and went all the way with small inventions, gimmicks, and genuine artistic inspiration to make players forget them.

 Final Fantasy XII innovates by borrowing vital gameplay elements from the West.
 Japanese RPGs have always suffered from limited battle systems that confined players to separate screens, artificially disrupting exploration process.
 Final Fantasy XII constructs a coherent world where action and exploration are seamlessly merged.

-The game's battle system is very similar to that of Knights of the Old Republic games: you attack automatically but are able to pause at any time and micro-manage your commands.
+The game's battle system is, therefore, very similar to that of Knights of the Old Republic games: you attack automatically but are able to pause at any time and micro-manage your commands.
 The exact level of your involvement can be determined by pre-assigning the so-called "gambits" to your characters, monitoring their actions in advance for specific cases (i.e. cast Cure when any character's health is under 20%, etc.).
-The system is flexible, entertaining, and fast-paced at the same time, and it was long overdue in a genre where combat boiled down to mechanical exchange of turns in a static environment.
+The system was long overdue in a genre where combat boiled down to mechanical exchange of turns in a static environment.

 I think the advantages of this system are obvious: you can try and lure an enemy by attacking it and running back; you can position your characters around the enemy in any way to gain advantage; you can have people use ranged weapons to avoid getting hit by area spells.
 Enemies will often notice you fighting and will come to help their friends.
 You will have to use ranged weapons or spells to damage flying enemies.
 You can cast any buff spells like Haste outside of a battle, and you can buff yourself before an upcoming boss battle to start it well-prepared, and so on.
 Not to mention that running around while fighting is simply much more fun than seeing the characters glued to their places, occasionally leaving it only to show you an automatic animation you have no control over.